mendonk/crank-that-pydocs/README.md

 2. Run `pydocs-query.py` to query the db at faiss/index.faiss.
 The query currently only returns the vector addresses, not meaningful text.

-## Virtual env for testing
+## Create virtual env for testing
 Create virtual environment and install packages with pip3.
-If you use "test" for your venv-name, git won't track it.
+Use "test" for your venv-name so git won't track it.

 ```python3
 python3 -m venv <venv-name>